 “Brilliant results don’t just show up by chance.
 The finest things in life take patience, focus and sacrifice.”— Robin Sharma

 Whether your dreams center around an entrepreneurial venture, a sculpted and trimmer physique, or a fulfilling relationship, you will hit roadblocks.
-You might question whether it’s worth continuing to invest yourself in it.
-Is it worth the blood, sweat, and tears if you aren’t seeing satisfactory results?
+At those times, you might question whether it’s worth continuing to invest yourself in it.
+Is it worth the blood, sweat, and tears if you aren’t seeing results?

 In an era that fosters personal growth and progress, we’re inundated with quotes, articles, videos, and anecdotes that repeatedly tell us to never give up on our dreams and to keep going, no matter what.

 Our minds find it difficult to be at ease if we don’t see immediate results.
 This is especially true for the younger generations.
 Unlike the patient Baby Boomers, Millennials get restless if they don’t see quick results.
 They grew up in an era where they witnessed the overnight successes of YouTubers, American Idols, and reality TV celebs that influenced their standards.

 As a Millennial who’s been in the trenches of dream-realization, I’ve had to learn to moderate my pace and temper my expectations.
 In the early stages of my blog, there was a point when my motivation dwindled because of the lack of activity.

 A seed needs to retrieve nourishment from the soil and sun every now and then, but it still takes as long as it needs to grow.
-Similarly, after taking action, we have to be willing to let go and take a step back, allowing the forces of nature to respond to the energy that we have put out there.
+Similarly, after taking action, we have to be willing to let go and take a step back, allowing the forces of nature to respond to the energy that we put out there.

 Having said that, staying motivated about our goals does require both a psychological and a tactical shift.
 After all, we do want to see the desired results from all the hard work that we put in – even if we are not seeing results yet.

 For that to occur, we should assess both the practical and emotional aspects of a situation.
 Here are four steps that you can take if you aren’t seeing immediate results from your efforts:

 1. Take a step back to regroup and honor your feelings: Much like the weary mountaineer, you will reach junctures on your climb where you’ll need to rest and regroup.
 If you’re feeling overcome by emotions, and if feelings of insecurity are plaguing your mind, it’s a sign that you need to step back and engage in some serious self-care.
 Go for a walk, speak with a friend, take a mini-vacation, listen to music, meditate, or journal.
 Anything that helps you return to center and balance.
 Acknowledge and reward yourself for each milestone you reach, no matter how small.

 2. Revisit your vision and goals: If you’ve hit a wall, it would be beneficial to revisit your goals and vision.
 Take note of the exact goals that you had laid out and remind yourself of what inspired you to create them in the first place.
 For example, if you want to lose 10 pounds, was it because your doctor recommended it or because you want to get healthier?

 3. Manage your expectations: Another possible reason that you’re losing motivation is that your expectations are too high.
 Often our biggest disappointments occur from having unrealistic expectations.
 ‘Unrealistic’ doesn’t always mean that you can’t achieve your goals, but that you may need more time or resources to actualize it.
 For example, when opening a new store, instead of hoping to make 10K, focus on breaking even and perfecting your systems of operation.
 Set positive and specific goals that feel manageable, especially in the beginning stages.
 Setting healthy expectations that are easy to reach will encourage you to keep going.

 4. Have a contingency plan (Plan B): As the saying goes, “you can’t win ‘em all”.
 There’s always a chance that your plans won’t pan out as your hoped they would.
 I know that it’s hard to accept failure as a possibility without getting dejected, especially if it’s important to you.
 But I’ve always found that having an alternative plan in mind helps me keep failure in perspective.
 Plan B is like a safety net, there to catch you in case you lose your grip.

 All my best on your journey,